Arthit3108/Arthit3108/README.md

 # Hi 👋 I'm Arthit Nopjaroonsri

-🎓 Third-year Computer Engineering student at KMUTT
+🎓 Four-year Computer Engineering student at KMUTT
 🔐 Interested in DevSecOps, Offensive Security, and Cloud Infrastructure
 🚀 Passionate about building secure and scalable systems